-There are multiple pieces to the website puzzle— meta title tag, meta descriptions, below the line texts, related blog posts, reviews, product description and photos among others.
+There are multiple pieces to the website puzzle— meta title tag, meta descriptions, below the line texts, related blog posts, reviews, product descriptions, and photos, among others.

 Always remember to optimize the alternate image text.
-It may be a tad more laborious, but it’s a fast way to provide search engines valuable context on what those chunks of content are about.
+It may be complicated, but it’s a fast way to provide search engines valuable context on what those chunks of content are about.

 Optimizing alternate image texts also cover precise search terms.
 Use that to your advantage and avoid e-commerce SEO mistakes.